Ampersand-ASL/sound-map/README.md

 is connected (for example, two USB sound interfaces with the same CM108 chip inside) then you will need to use a more specific query that identifies the physical port.

+There is nothing in the API that lets you query by USB device number or ALSA card number since those things can change dynamically.

 A full application would allow the user to configure their system using a query string like the ones shown above (for example, in an .INI file or on a configuration screen) and would then call the querySoundMap() function at startup to get the actual